Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Approximate Dynamic Programming (ADP)

-Writing out the iterations of the $F$ or $\mcal{T}$ operator, it can be seen that this improved policy is exactly the generic form of a $D$-stage stochastic programming problem \cite[section 3.1]{shapiro_2014_lectures_on_stoch_prog}.
-A popular approximate solution method for such stochastic programs is Model Predictive Control (MPC).
-Solving \eqref{eq:approxpolicy_iterated_Qform} or \eqref{eq:approxpolicy_iterated_Vform} with an MPC approach would be equivalent to a to a finite horizon MPC formulation, with a time horizon of $D$ steps, and using $\hat{Q}$ or $\hat{V}$ as the terminal cost.
+Writing out the iterations of the $F$ or $\mcal{T}$ operator, it can be seen that the iterated greedy policy is exactly the generic form of a $D$-stage stochastic programming problem \cite[section 3.1]{shapiro_2014_lectures_on_stoch_prog}.
+Popular approximate solution methods for such stochastic programs are Model Predictive Control (MPC) \cite{rawlings_1999_MPCtextbook,camacho_2007_MPC} and Affine Decision Rules (ADR) \cite{ben-tal_adjustable_2004,angelos_2010_generalizedDR}.
+In \cite{morari_2014_MPCBook} the authors analyze and provide algorithms for computing an MPC policy parametric in the current state $x$, referred to as \emph{explicit MPC}.
+For example, when the dynamics are linear and the stage cost quadratic, as is the case in the Section \ref{sec:numerical} examples, the explicit MPC policy is shown to be piecewise linear \cite[\S 6.3]{morari_2014_MPCBook}.
+Solving \eqref{eq:approxpolicy_iterated_Qform} or \eqref{eq:approxpolicy_iterated_Vform} with an MPC approach would be equivalent to a finite horizon MPC formulation, with a time horizon of $D$ steps, and $\hat{Q}$ or $\hat{V}$ as the terminal cost.
+Further details on the connection between ADP and MPC policies are given in \cite{bertsekas_2005_fromADPtoMPC}.

 In Section \ref{sec:bounds}, we give a bound on the sub-optimality of the online performance achieved by \eqref{eq:approxpolicy_iterated_Qform} or \eqref{eq:approxpolicy_iterated_Vform}.
-This indicates that a tighter performance bound can be achieved through the improved approximate policy and in Section \ref{sec:numerical} we use a numerical example to demonstrate the potential.
+This indicates that a tighter performance bound can be achieved through the iterated greedy policy.
+In Section \ref{sec:numerical} we use a numerical example to demonstrate the potential of this interpretation.